-Legal Risk Assessment

 Legal Risk: Non-conformance with laws, rules, regulations, prescribed practices or ethical standards in any jurisdiction in which the entity operates will result in a disruption in business and financial loss.

-The objective of Legal Risk Assessment analysis is to focus on risks emerging from company activities that might not be in accordance with legal and regulatory requirements.
+The Legal Risk Assessment is focused on risks emerging from company activities that might not be in accordance with legal and regulatory requirements.
 Given the wide range of legal and regulatory requirements that insurers are exposed to, including various jurisdictions and agencies, legal risks can emerge from many different areas.
 As such, the analyst will need to have a good understanding of the insurer and its operations in order to identify the applicable legal and regulatory requirements that could have a significant impact on the insurer’s financial position and prospective solvency.

-The Current Period Analysis section of the Risk Assessment Worksheet includes a procedure step related to Compliance Analysis, which may assist in identifying various risks addressed in this repository.
-In addition, some of the detailed procedures included in this repository may be useful in completing the Compliance Analysis procedure.
+The Current Period Analysis section of the Risk Assessment Worksheet includes a procedure step related to Compliance Analysis, which may assist in identifying various risks addressed in the legal risk procedures.
+In addition, some of the detailed procedures below may be useful in completing your state’s Compliance Analysis.
 However, if significant compliance issues are identified that represent a risk to the insurer’s financial position or prospective solvency, analysis of such risks should be discussed and documented under Legal Risk in the Risk Assessment section of the worksheet (Section III).

-The following discussion provides suggested data, benchmarks and procedures the analyst can consider in his/her review.
 In analyzing legal risk, the analyst may analyze a wide range of risk exposures related to the insurer’s compliance with laws and regulations.
 An analyst’s risk-focused assessment of legal risk should take into consideration the following areas (but not be limited to):

 Market conduct activities and violations